J-OPP West: Japan-Online Professional Programs for Western Teachers

-The Program for Teaching East Asia announces the first year of J-OPP West, a new project to provide expanded professional development courses and resources for teachers in the Western United States.
+The Program for Teaching East Asia is in the second year of J-OPP West, a project to provide online professional development courses and resources for K-12 teachers.
 The project is a joint project with the University of Washington East Asia Resource Center (EARC) and targets the states of Alaska, Arizona, Colorado, Idaho, Iowa, Montana, and Nebraska.
-Teachers from other western states are welcome to take advantage of online course offerings.
+Teachers from other states are welcome to take advantage of online course offerings.
 J-OPP West is funded by the Japan Foundation Center for Global Partnership.

-During the 2012-13 school year, J-OPP West will offer online courses in collaboration with the National Consortium for Teaching about Asia (NCTA) and with activites of the TEA and EARC outreach programs.
+During the 2013-14 school year, J-OPP West is offering online courses in collaboration with the National Consortium for Teaching about Asia (NCTA) and with activites of the TEA and EARC outreach programs.